nullromo/sinking-islands/README.md

 1. Do I need to use tailscale for DNS?
 Do I need to get a domain with Namecheap or Cloudflare?
 1. Clean up all the visuals so that it looks nice when you are playing.
+   Including not skipping ahead.
+Animations one at a time.
 1. Build a tutorial that explains the game.

 ## Visual